vuhp/vuhp/README.md

 Hi 👋 My name is Phuong
 =======================

-Software engineer passionate about optimizing performance and improving productivity through automation and reusable libraries
+I'm a software engineer passionate about optimizing performance and boosting productivity through automation and the development of reusable libraries.

 * 🌍  I'm based in Singapore
 * ✉️  You can contact me at [vuhuuphuong@gmail.com](mailto:vuhuuphuong@gmail.com)